gsoft-inc/wl-web-configs/docs/eslint/default.md

 ## Prettier

-For a great explanation about why we choosed to stick with [ESLint](https://eslint.org/) rather than migrating to [Prettier](https://prettier.io/), read the following [article](https://antfu.me/posts/why-not-prettier).
+For a great explanation about why we choosed to stick with [ESLint](https://eslint.org/) for stylistic rules rather than migrating to [Prettier](https://prettier.io/), read the following [article](https://antfu.me/posts/why-not-prettier).

 ## Getting started